LucHayward/Pointnet_Pointnet2_pytorch/README.md

-# Pytorch Implementation of PointNet and PointNet++
+# Pytorch Implementation of PointNet and PointNet++ (Forked)
 This repo is implementation for [PointNet](http://openaccess.thecvf.com/content_cvpr_2017/papers/Qi_PointNet_Deep_Learning_CVPR_2017_paper.pdf) and [PointNet++](http://papers.nips.cc/paper/7095-pointnet-deep-hierarchical-feature-learning-on-point-sets-in-a-metric-space.pdf) in pytorch.
+It contains the additions made during the course of my Masters research.

+# Additions
+## Data visualisation
+In ```DataVis/``` the majority of the notebooks used for visualising our final experimental results.
+Included here are the main experimental results as well as code for loading them as Pandas DataFrames.
+For the remainder of the results see

 ## Update
 **2021/03/27:**